What Side of the House Do You Plant Hydrangeas?

 Final Words

 Though no standard place exists, the best option is to plant on the east side.
 Every home has a different garden with different conditions.
-So, know your garden condition first and grow the right hydrangeas species in the right spot.
+So, know your garden condition first and grow the right hydrangea species in the right spot.